2017 ATHENA Award Nominations

 As Chair, Ms. Williams advances the firm’s strategic direction and business development goals and oversight of Sand Hill’s compliance function.
 She is on the Investment Adviser Association’s Board of Governors and numerous other industry organizations.
 She is a recognized expert for individuals, particularly women and couples in financial transition.
 She serves the family court as a qualified expert, testifying on prudent investment strategies, rate of return and related financial topics.

 Ms. Williams has been active in a variety of nonprofit efforts during her 38 year career.
 She is Vice Chair of the UC-Santa Barbara Foundation, board member of Overcoming Barriers, Advisory Board Member of the Ravenswood Family Health Center and member of Palo Alto Medical Foundation’s Philanthropy Advisors Council and past board member of Silicon Valley Community Foundation.

-2014 Athena Young Professional Award Recipient - Jacquetta Lannan
+2014 Athena Emerging Professional Award Recipient - Jacquetta Lannan

 Jacquetta Lannan, Founder of Chez Franc LLC, an artisan Hot Dog innovation on California Avenue in Palo Alto, is the recipient of the first Athena Young Professional Leadership Award.
 The Palo Alto Chamber of Commerce is very proud to honor Ms. Lannan as its first recipient of this award.

 Ms. Lannan is a Palo Alto resident and business owner.
 She began her professional life as an employment attorney before following her dream – owning her own restaurant.
 She has a Grand Diploma in French Cuisine from the International Culinary Center.
 Her community service and mentorship of other women, specific criteria for this award, began while she was an attorney.
 She established California Workplace Investigations to fairly investigate workplace violence, discrimination and harassment complaints.